Med-douiri1/ASI_Assignment/README.md

 ---

-## 2. UCI Regression Experiment
+## 2. UCI Experiment

 Goal: Evaluate MC Dropout for uncertainty estimation on regression tasks.

-* train.py — Performs grid search over dropout and tau, trains the model.
+* train.py — Performs grid search over dropout and tau (the values depend on the dataset), trains the model.
 * test.py — Evaluates models using RMSE, MC RMSE, and log-likelihood.
 * UCI_Datasets/ — Preprocessed datasets and index files.